alejandro-flores/Using_MKGeodesicPolyline/README.md

-#MKGeodesicPolyline - MapKit
+#MKGeodesicPolyline
-App using MKGeodesicPolyline to draw path between two locations, then displaying the distance in Kilometers.
+Example on how to draw a MKGeodesicPolyline path between two MKPointAnnotations and then calculating the distance between them.

-Why MKGeodesicPolylines?
-What's MKGeodesicPolyline?

 MKGeodesicPolyline is used to render a direct straight path on a curved surface, such as Earth's.
 Here the "direct" path appears as an arc because of the curvature of the Earth.
 I chose MKGeodesicPolylines because it is more realistic than using a plain line between the points.